-Students may change their curriculum with approval of the appropriate Associate Vice President or authorized advisor.
-Change of Curriculum forms may be obtained from the Enrollment Services office.
+Students may change their curriculum only with approval of the appropriate Associate Vice President or authorized advisor.
+Change of Curriculum forms may be obtained from the Student Records Office.
 Each student who changes curriculum must complete the full requirements of the new curriculum as published at the time of the curriculum change.